RetroDECK/ES-DE/THEMES.md

 It's recommended to put these elements in a separate file and include it from the main theme file (e.g. `<include>./navigationsounds.xml</include>`).
 There are seven different navigation sounds that can be configured.
 The names as well as the element structure should be self-explanatory based on the example below.
 Starting EmulationStation with the --debug flag will provide feedback on whether any navigation sound elements were read from the theme set.
-If no navigation sound is provided by the theme, ES will use the bundled navigation sound file as a fallback.
-This is done per sound, so the theme could provide for example one or two custom sound files while using the bundled ES sounds for the other samples.
+If no navigation sound is provided by the theme, ES-DE will use the bundled navigation sound file as a fallback.
+This is done per sound, so the theme could provide for example one or two custom sound files while using the bundled ES-DE sounds for the other samples.

 Example debug output:
 ```